Don’t Wait to File Your Claim

 Economic damages compensate for financial losses associated with an injury including past and future medical expenses or missed wages due to not being able to work while non-economic damages compensate for more abstract losses such as pain and suffering or mental anguish.

 Last, punitive damages are different from other damages in that they serve as a financial punishment for the negligent party as opposed to compensating the injured party for a specific loss.
 Unlike some states, Rhode Island does not have a “cap” or limit on how much a victim of medical malpractice can recover.
+Medical malpractice lawyers can help you understand what damages you can recover compensation for, so do not hesitate to reach out immediately to get your case started.

 What Is Informed Consent?